-Chapters 3 through 11 detail the function of each feature or capability in this version of ASAI.
+Chapters 3 through 11 detail the function of each feature or capability of the ASAI.
 A capability is a request for or an indication of an operation.
 For example, dropping a party from a call is a capability of ASAI.
 Related capabilities are grouped into functional sets called capability groups.